mgkapitany/pdsnd_github/README.md

+# Python Project
+for Udacity Programming for Data Science Nanodegree

 ### Date created
-February 15, 2021 Python Project
+February 15, 2021
-for Udacity Programming for Data Science Nanodegree

-### Project Title
-Replace the Project Title

 ### Description
 Describe what your project is about and what it does